 1. Contact us

 - Are you looking for a professional forester partner, and want to discuss how FIG can link to your curriculum?
-Visit the Maine Forest Service District Forester site and get in touch with Pat Maloney, Maine’s Project Learning Tree coordinator.
+Visit the Maine Forest Service District Forester site and get in touch with Christine Anderson-Morehouse, Maine’s Project Learning Tree coordinator.

 - The Maine Forest Service has 10 District Foresters who provide technical assistance and educational services to landowners, loggers, schools and educational institutions, municipalities, and other stakeholders.